 The Power to Manage Your Utility Costs

-These new meters will provide customers with the two key benefits:
+These meters provide customers with the two key benefits:

-In addition, OUC will have access to immediate, accurate information that allows us to better predict and prevent outages and restore power faster.
+In addition, OUC has access to immediate, accurate information that allows us to better predict and prevent outages and restore power faster.

 Convenient Ways to Pay

-The upgrade lays the foundation for OUC programs, such as pre-pay metering and consumption alerts.
-With these tools, you’ll have more convenient ways to monitor your usage, pay your bill and manage your account — anywhere, anytime, from any device.
+The digital meters lay the foundation for OUC programs, such as pre-pay metering and consumption alerts.
+With these tools, you have more convenient ways to monitor your usage, pay your bill and manage your account — anywhere, anytime, from any device.

 Read Frequently Asked Questions

 FAQ's - Frequently asked questions about OUC's new digital meters